NBA notebook: GM Ainge didn’t see Celtics’ commitment

 Ainge said point guard Kyrie Irving — who possibly has played his last game with the team — received too much of the blame for the team’s underachieving nature.
 “It’s unfortunate that one person gets credit or blame for a team’s failures,” Ainge said.
 “We had a lot of reasons the team did not succeed this year.
 Kyrie deserves his share of the blame, but not any more than anybody else.”

-—Golden State guard Klay Thompson’s status for Game 3 of the NBA Finals will remain up in the air until just before tip-off, Warriors coach Steve Kerr told reporters pregame.
+—Golden State Warriors guard Klay Thompson was declared out for Game 3 of the NBA Finals against the Toronto Raptors about 20 minutes before game time in Oakland, Calif.

-Thompson, who is officially questionable due to a left hamstring injury, has been lobbying to play, but ESPN reported earlier in the day the team would rather rest the All-Star shooting guard to avoid a setback that could keep him out of the rest of the series.
+Thompson, who was officially questionable due to a left hamstring injury, was listed on the team’s active roster an hour before game time but was not guaranteed to suit up.
+He lobbied to play, but the training staff and coaches kept him out, with Shaun Livingston drawing the start in Thompson’s place.

-Kerr said the medical staff would evaluate Thompson shortly before game time and make the final decision.
-He added in an interview with NBA TV’s Allie LaForce that Thompson is “dying to play,” but, “if there’s any pain, any discomfort or any risk, he’ll sit out.”
+The absence was Thompson’s first in his postseason career after having made a franchise-record 120 straight playoff appearances.
+LeBron James, with 239, is the only player with a longer streak.

 —Vince Carter said that the 2019-20 season will his last in the NBA, which would give the high-flying small forward the record for most seasons played in league history.